 We are committed to identifying and implementing a long-term solution for organic waste at JMU.

 We currently compost all pre-consumer waste in dining locations, and all pre and post-consumer waste is composted in residential dining halls.
 In the residential dining locations, food scraps are broken down by a pulper and placed into a composting compactor for pick-up.
-At our retail dining locations, consumers are asked to sort their waste into compost, recycle, and landfill receptacles.
+At our two retail dining locations, Festival and Bistro 1908, consumers are asked to sort their waste into food-only, recycle, and landfill receptacles.

 JMU Dining aligns with the University on recycling efforts; we work together on programming for events such as Recycle Week.
 Currently all dining locations recycle, including appropriate bins in customer facing areas.
 We recycle plastics 1-7, glass, aluminum, metal, cardboard, toner cartridges, electronics, and paper.
 In addition to recycling with the University, Dining also recycles 100% of used fryer oil in conjunction with Quest Recycling, who diverts the oil into biodiesel or animal feed.